Video The Washingtons, The Custises, and the Making of America

 Harry S. Truman inherited the White House toward the end of World War II.
 The Truman family had time to settle in the White House just before serious structural problems forced them out in late 1948.
 Massive renovations and reconstruction of the house continued until 1952.

 In the fall of 1950, more than a year before the Truman family returned, the Commission on the Renovation of the Executive Mansion discussed furnishing the house in either late 18th century Georgian style or early 19th century Federal style to celebrate the house’s early history.
 However, rising construction costs limited the budget for new furniture and many pieces removed before the construction were reinstalled with the addition of some neo-classical reproductions.
 The most dramatic change in décor was in the State Dining Room where the oak-paneled walls were painted soft green.
 A new state service designed for the Trumans had a green border to correspond with the newly painted walls.
-The Trumans saw and approved all sample sketches for the state rooms and were especially involved in the interior decorating of the second and third floors.
+The Trumans saw and approved all sample sketches for the State Rooms and were especially involved in the interior decorating of the second and third floors.
 President Truman’s 1952 televised tour of the house showed his immense pride in the results.

-President and Mrs. Eisenhower moved into the newly renovated White House in 1953 and were impressed by its simple dignity.
+President Dwight Eisenhower and First Lady Mamie Eisenhower moved into the newly renovated White House in 1953 and were impressed by its simple dignity.
 Since everything had just been renovated, Congress did not provide the $50,000 given to each new administration in that period for furnishings and redecorating.
 Mamie Eisenhower took a great interest in the china collection and arranged for a Smithsonian Institution curator to research, identify, and rearrange the china in the China Room.
 She also accepted many gifts, among them a collection of gilded silver received in 1956 from Mrs. Margaret Thompson Biddle.
 In 1958 the Vermeil Room was created to display the pieces.

-When President and Mrs. Kennedy came to the White House in 1961, First Lady Jacqueline Kennedy was dismayed to find so few historic furnishings.
+When President John F. Kennedy and First Lady Jacqueline Kennedy came to the White House in 1961, First Lady Jacqueline Kennedy was dismayed to find so few historic furnishings.
 She began an extensive program to revive the historic character of the White House.
 She formed a Fine Arts Committee to advise her on the acquisition of authentic period furnishings, and Lorraine Waxman Pearce was hired as the curator of the growing collection.
 Pearce also authored the first guidebook published by the White House Historical Association.
 A call for donations by Mrs. Kennedy led to a great influx of authentic furnishings, among them three original chairs from Monroe’s Oval Room suite and a chair made for the East Room in 1818.
 An Act of Congress in 1961 extended legal protection to these and all White House objects.

 First Lady Nancy Reagan commissioned a new state dinner and dessert service that had 220 place settings, each with nineteen pieces.
 The large and expensive service was acquired with funds donated from a private foundation, but it was widely criticized at a time of federal budget cuts.
 Under the Ronald Reagan administration, the first comprehensive conservation survey of the White House furniture collection was conducted, and the American Association of Museums accredited the house as a museum in 1988.

-President and Mrs. George H. W. Bush resided in the White House for the 1992 bicentennial of the laying of its cornerstone.
+President George H. W. Bush and First Lady Barbara resided in the White House for the 1992 bicentennial of the laying of its cornerstone.
 First Lady Barbara Bush appointed curators and art historians to a revived Committee for the Preservation of the White House.
 The committee established procedures to review objects for the collection and recommended the acquisition of a mahogany card table with Charles-Honoré Lannuier's label.
 A sample of the Lincoln state porcelain service was donated, as were pieces of the Lincoln glassware.
 Barbara Bush also worked to activate the White House Endowment Fund under the White House Historical Association.
 The goal was to raise an endowment for acquisitions, the refurbishing of the public rooms, and conservation of the collection.

 To celebrate the 200th anniversary of the White House, the White House Historical Association donated a set of special gifts to America's home: a pair of elegant 19th century French porcelain vases, a rare 19th century mahogany desk and bookcase, and a new state dinner and dessert service for 300.
 The cylinder secretary and bookcase is a sophisticated example of American Empire furniture built by an unknown master cabinetmaker in New York about 1830.
 The gilded porcelain vases, circa 1820, feature hand-painted images of George Washington and John Adams on one side.
 The reverse sides include gilded eagles derived from the Great Seal of the United States, along with the words "E PLURIBUS UNUM," all executed in burnished and matte gold.

 The new state dinner and dessert service for 300 was used for the first time at a special dinner commemorating the 200th anniversary of the White House.
-The service incorporated designs inspired by architectural motifs in the State Dining Room, East Room and Diplomatic Reception Room.
+The service incorporated designs inspired by architectural motifs in the State Dining Room, East Room, and Diplomatic Reception Room.

 First Lady Laura Bush was very active in refurbishing many rooms in the White House, such as the Library, the Lincoln Bedroom, the Family Theater, and the Green Room.
 In January 2009, shortly before President Bush completed his second term, Mrs. Bush introduced two new sets of White House china.
 The larger, gilt-edged service, consisting of 320 place settings, has a green basket-weave motif, intended to coordinate with any floral arrangement.
 The smaller service of 74 place settings, hand-decorated with magnolias and butterflies, is to be used in the private family quarters.